 North Hertfordshire District Council (NHDC) Museum Service is able to act as the repository for all archaeological archives generated from excavations in the district, providing the excavating unit, society or individual has met the appropriate standards detailed in this document.
-The Museum Service is registered with Resource (the Council for Museums, Archives and Libraries) as 571 and 583 (1998), and has a full time archaeology officer responsible for curating and cataloguing the archive.
+The Museum Service is registered with Resource (the Council for Museums, Archives and Libraries) as 571 and 583 (1998).
 It is therefore the most appropriate repository for all archaeological archives in North Hertfordshire.
 The Service adheres to the guidelines set out by the MGC (MGC 1992).
 These include standards for the curating and conservation of the archive, along with standards for providing access to the archive, documentation and loans (MGC 1992, 19-27).
 The physical archaeological archives are held in environmentally controlled and secure conditions at the Museums Resource Centre in Hitchin.
 The documentary archives are also held at the Museums Resource Centre in a first-floor secure archive.
 These storage facilities conform to the MGC/Resource guidelines, concerning protection of the archive against theft, fire, flood and physical damage (MGC 1992, 33-59).